Karamea: Amenities

 Until 1908 there was no church in Karamea; services were conducted in private homes, and a minister would visit from Westport or Mokihinui, often having to take an arduous coastal route along beaches and rocks.
 After the death by drowning in August 1906 of the crew of the Rangi while taking soundings on the Karamea Bar, the Westport vicar Rev Dart held services.
 He suggested locals might like to acquire a memorial, such as an organ, but the people of Karamea organised the construction of a church, taking three months and costing £69.
 The Holy Trinity Church was dedicated on 24 June 1908, and has stayed an interdenonominational community church ever since.

 Education

 Karamea Area School is a coeducational composite school (years 1–13), with a roll of as of The Ministry of Education classifies the school amongst the four most isolated schools in the country.
-The school celebrated 125 years of settlement and schooling in 2000.
+The school officially opened in 1878, with education provided in cottages since about 1875.
+In 1926, it became Karamea District High School (KDHS).
 A rebuild costing $11m was underway in 2020.
 The project won the top award in the Education category in the Te Kāhui Whaihanga New Zealand Institute of Architecture 2023 Nelson and Marlborough Architecture Awards.

+Umere School opened in 1890 and merged to Karamea School in 1926.
+Oparara School began informally in 1897 and was under the jurisdiction of the Education Board in 1899.
+It merged to Karamea in 1939, with the school building moved to Karamea School in 1957 to be used as a theatre.
+Arapito (or Promised Land) School opened informally in 1882, and became official in 1884.
+It merged to Karamea District High in 1947 and its building became part of KDHS's manual training block.
+Kongahu School opened in 1894 and merged with KDHS in 1947.
+Its building also became part of teh manual training block.
+Little Wanganui School opened in 1894 and merged to KDHS in 1946.